-- Cost burden and severe cost burden conditions: see section 3.4 above - Overcrowding: see section 4.5 above. - Habitability of existing housing: see section 4.3 above. - Homelessness: see section 5.6 above.
+- Cost burden and severe cost burden conditions: see section 3.4 above - Overcrowding: see section 4.5 above. - Habitability of existing housing: see section 4.3 above. - Homelessness: see section F5.6 above.

-To summarize the above sections, it is notable that renter households exceed the number owner households in Mt.
+To summarize the above sections, it is notable that renter households exceed the number of owner households in Mt.
 Shasta.
-Both owner and renter households are cost burden.
-It is also notable that the As seen in the table, both owner and renter households are not immune from overpaying for housing and are cost burden: nearly 44 percent of owner households are cost burden and almost 63 percent of renter households being cost burden.
-Of those cost burden households, almost 61 percent of owner households are also severely cost burden but at a lower percentage, 30 percent, although by count, the number of households owners and renters are similar.
-Uniformly extremely low income Mt.
+Both owner and renter households are cost burdened.
+As seen in Table A-21 Table A-20, both owner and renter households are not immune from overpaying for housing and are cost burdened: nearly 44 percent of owner households are cost burdened and almost 63 percent of renter households being cost burdened.
+Of those cost burdened households, almost 61 percent of owner households are paying more than 50 percent of their gross income for housing and are severely cost burdened.
+Renter households are also severely cost burdened but at a lower percentage, 30 percent, although by count, the number of owners and renters households are similar.
+Uniformly, extremely low income Mt.
 Shasta households are cost burdened and severely cost burdened.

 The occurrence of overcrowding in Mt.
 Shasta is relatively low at 2 percent of renters and zero for homeowners, as of 2020.
 Severe overcrowding, defined as more than 1.5 persons per room, is not occurring in Mt.
 Shasta.
 Mt.
-Shasta's overcrowding rates are similar to those for the region as shown in Table A-27.
+Shasta's overcrowding rates are similar to those for the region as shown in Table A-29Table A-28.
 While Mt.
-Shasta's housing stock is older, the City saw not seen significant worsening condition changes since the 2003 Housing Conditions Survey.
-This Survey found nearly 60 percent of the housing stock to be in sound condition., while approximately 2.4 percent of the stock was evaluated as needing substantial rehabilitation and nearly 4 percent being dilapidated.
-Homelessness is region-wide issue.
+Shasta's housing stock is older, the City did not experience significant worsening of condition of its stock since the 2003 Housing Conditions Survey.
+This Survey found nearly 60 percent of the housing stock to be in sound condition, while approximately 2.4 percent of the stock was evaluated as needing substantial rehabilitation and nearly 4 percent being dilapidated.
+Homelessness is a region-wide issue.
 Mt.
-Shasta does not have a year around shelter at this time, but local providers are available to help unhoused persons connected with assistance, housing, etc. The City has committed financial resources (i.e., PLHA allocation) to developing an emergency shelter.
+Shasta does not have a year around shelter at this time, but local providers are available to help unhoused persons connected with assistance, housing, etc. The City has committed financial resources (i.e., its PLHA formula allocation) to the development of an emergency shelter in the City of Yreka, where more services are available.